infusionsoft/aeps/aep/general/0129/aep.md

 # Query Parameters

 Query parameters are a part of the URI that allows you to pass additional information to the server.
 They are typically used to filter, sort, or modify the data returned by the API.

+## Guidance

 Query parameters are appended to the end of the URI after a question mark (`?`), and multiple parameters are separated by an ampersand (`&`).
-Query parameters are key-value pairs, where the key and value are separated by an equals sign (`=`).
+Query parameters are key-value pairs, where the key and value are separated by an equals sign ( `=`).

 **Example:**